 As per a recent survey, only 50% of women in urban India have insurance as opposed to 72% of men1.
 There could be many reasons for the stark difference in these numbers.
-One of them was fact that earlier it was generally the men who earned for the rest of the family.
-A life insurance policy of the male member, in this case, could ensure the family’s security and well-being even after the unfortunate demise of the bread earner.
+One of them was the fact that earlier it was generally the men who earned for the rest of the family.
+A life insurance policy for the male member, in this case, could ensure the family’s security and well-being even after the unfortunate demise of the bread earner.
 However, times are now changing.
 Women today are educated, independent, and equal contributors to their households.
 Not only are women excelling in every industry like finance, politics, arts, business, IT, real estate, and more, but people are also changing their attitude towards women who stay at home.

 With a progressive shift in society towards women, another aspect that needs attention is insurance.
 Unfortunately, life insurance among women is still not very common, despite the fact that many studies indicate how women are more prone to critical illnesses.
 Women are also likely to go through childbirth or suffer from health consequences as a result of it.
 Moreover, there still exists a pay gap in many industries which makes it harder for women to cover expenses than it is for men.
 Life Insurance presents itself as a vital tool for women.